mohyaz11/OptimumSetupBook/manuscript/FeatureBranchDeployments.md

 First, we need to determine which environments we are deploying to.
 In this book, we've been using four environments: Development, Testing, Staging, and Production.
 Our recommendation is to deploy to an environment where users can test the changes.
 If you're working on a SaaS application, very often staging is a mirror of Production.
 The outside world has access to connect to it.
 Getting feedback from our external users means deploying all the way to Staging.
 But if you don't have any external users, deploying to Development and Testing makes more sense.

-Another item to consider, the resources being created for the feature branch, the database and the website, have a finite lifespan.
+Another item to consider, the resources being created for the feature branch, the database, and the website, have a finite lifespan.
 We will need to destroy them once the feature branch has been merged into master.
 As a result of this, we should include a "TearDown" environment in our lifecycle.

 Each feature branch will be different.
 Some will go to development only.
 Others will go to Testing.
 And others might go all the way to Staging.
 We still need to deploy to TearDown to destroy the temporary website and database.
 Each phase in the lifecycle, Development, Testing, and Staging should be optional.